shekhargulati/52-technologies-in-2016/02-sbt/README.md

 }
 ```

-To run the test you can execute the run task.
+To run the test you can execute the test task.

 ```
 > test